TheRealMasterK/Ai-Git-Comments-Auto/README.md

 - ✅ Verifies everything works
 - ✅ Shows you how to use it

-**After installation, just navigate to any Git repo and run:**
+**After installation with any method, just navigate to any Git repo and run:**
 ```bash
 ai-git-auto
 ```

-### Manual Installation (If You Prefer)
+### 🛠️ Manual Installation (For Developers)

-If you want to install manually:

-This single command will:
+If you want to build from source:This single command will:

 1. 📝 Stage all changes (`git add .`)
 2. 🔍 Analyze the changes and create detailed context